nhn/tui.calendar/docs/en/apis/template.md

 #### goingDuration

-By using the [`EventObject`](./event-object.md) parameter, you can customize the travel time from the weekly/daily view to a certain place of the timed event.
+By using the [`EventObject`](./event-object.md) parameter, you can customize the travel time from the weekly/daily view to a certain location of the timed event.

 ```js
 calendar.setOptions({